misiektoja/spotify_monitor/docs/usage.md

 I Will Be There
 ```

-You can comment out specific lines with # if needed.
+Start a line with `#` to ignore it.

-To enable email notifications for every song listened by the user:
+To send an email for every reported song change:

 - set `SONG_NOTIFICATION` to `True`
 - or use the `-j` flag